AttorneyReview

 The Fair Credit Reporting Act gives you the actual tools

-Six red flags that mean you should walk
+Six red flags that warrant walking away

 • Refuses to provide a Consumer Credit File Rights summary at signup (CROA mandates it)